-They have had to meet rapidly expanding expectations with finite resources-and in the face of disruptive forces that dramatically and unpredictably impacted the flow of people and goods.
-Agencies have had to fulfill security and revenue generation missions despite the trifecta of a prolonged global health crisis, upended global supply chains and the most damaging cyberattacks in history.
+Border services organizations have had to meet rapidly expanding expectations with finite resources -in the face of disruptive forces that dramatically and unpredictably impacted the flow of people and goods.
+These organizations have had to fulfill safety, security and revenue generation missions despite the trifecta of a prolonged global health crisis, upended global supply chains and the most damaging cyberattacks in history.